-Weight Watchers, which was recently rebranded to "WW," is one of the most well-known weight loss programs in the U.S. The brand suggests that you can lose weight and still eat what you want, stating “Lose weight, not your favorite foods!” right on their homepage.
+Weight Watchers, which was recently rebranded to "WW," is one of the most well-known weight loss programs in the US.
+The brand suggests that you can lose weight and still eat what you want, stating “Lose weight, not your favorite foods!” right on their homepage.

 Is Weight Watchers Proven to Work?

-A 2013 clinical trial tested the effectiveness of Weight Watchers on Tennessee Medicare recipients who were overweight or obese.
 The median weight loss was 4.19 pounds after 9 weeks of participation, which equates to a potential annualized weight loss of 24.48 pounds.

 A clinical trial published in the Maternal and Child Health Journal tested Weight Watchers in women around 30 years of age who were overweight.
 Women who completed the course lost an average of 5.7% of their initial body weight.

-Weight Watchers has also been compared to other popular weight loss programs in research studies.
 A 2015 medical review on the efficacy of commercial weight loss programs looked at how much weight loss was caused by Weight Watchers, Jenny Craig, Nutrisystem, HMR, Medifast, Optifast and Atkins.

-The Jenny Craig program was found to cause the greatest weight loss, with 2.3% greater weight loss than Weight Watchers.
 Noom is another weight loss program clinically shown to cause greater weight loss than Weight Watchers, as we documented in our Noom review article.

-Weight Watchers does not restrict any foods.
 Instead, it assigns points to foods.
 Each plan has a “Points Budget,” which refers to how many points are allotted per day.

-Higher-calorie foods tend to have higher points, so a pizza will have a higher point score than a salad.
+Higher-calorie foods tend to have higher points, so pizza will have a higher point score than a salad.

-This is a logical approach in our opinion, and Weight Watchers’ claim that tracking food consumption is the biggest factor in weight loss is accurate.
 A medical review published in the Journal of Diabetes Research found that of all dieters, those who consistently tracked their food intake experienced the greatest weight loss.

 1. It doesn't incentivize eating disorders

-Weight loss programs that assign “good” and “bad” scores to foods can encourage eating disorders.
-As we explained in our Golo Diet reviews article, many commercial diet programs claim that certain whole foods like bananas are “bad,” and discouraging people from eating whole foods is illogical and can be harmful.
+As we explained in our Golo Diet reviews article, many commercial diet programs claim that certain whole foods like bananas are “bad,” and discouraging people from eating whole foods isn't healthy, and may encourage eating disorders.

 2. It can reduce cravings

 Telling people to entirely cut out a certain food (especially one that they may like) can cause cravings and binging.
-Weight Watchers’ approach allows for flexibility which is why it seems to have better long-term outcomes than most diet programs.

-Overall we like Weight Watchers’ diet plan, and we would recommend that those using this program try to stick to whole, unprocessed foods because avoiding processed foods is clinically shown to improve weight loss efforts.
+Overall, we like Weight Watchers’ diet plan, and we would recommend that those using this program try to stick to whole, unprocessed foods because avoiding processed foods is clinically shown to improve weight loss efforts.

 Why Was Weight Watchers Sued?